esper-io/dev-docs/docs/home/emulator.md

 # Esper Virtual Device
+<div class="avg-reading-time">Average reading time : {{ $page.readingTime.text.replace(' read', '') }}s</div>

-Virtual devices are a conventient means to target a device without having the available hardware, or when you do not want to risk breaking the actual hardware device.
+Virtual devices are a convenient means to target a device without having the available hardware, or when you do not want to risk breaking the actual hardware device.
 By trading off the lower performance of a virtual device, you gain a very capable and streamlined virtual device that can hugely boost your productivity during development and early testing.

 The Esper Android Tools provide a customized Esper Virtual Device (EVD) image based on the x86 platform allowing you to try out Esper Enhanced Android providing features such as Zero-touch enrollment.
-You can register your EVD serial number or IMEI number using an Esper Device Tempate of your choice and then re-start the EVD.
+You can register your EVD serial number or IMEI number using an Esper Device Template of your choice and then re-start the EVD.
 On boot the EVD will then get enrolled to your Endpoint automatically and you can start accessing the EVD and take actions using the Esper Console or through our APIs, SDK, and CLI.

 In this guide we will help you with creating your own Esper emulated device.